BatoolMM/Collaborating-on-Open-Data-Science-Projects/_episodes/01-introduction.md

 ---
-title: "Introduction to Open Science"
+title: "The reproducibility crisis and open science"
-teaching: 10
+teaching: 25
 exercises: 0
 questions:
 - What is the reproducility crisi and how can be solved